 Today, the house is a reflection of its historic character.
 Some constructions date back to its foundation, while others, such as the chapel and library, to the 19th century, and the Brazilian species of trees in the gardens and the painted eaves to the mid-20th.
-The property contains seven rooms in main house and a further ten in purpose-built cottages scattered around the grounds.
-Each have been restored over a lengthy three year restoration process, which now boasts an array of art and antiques, literary heritage, cosy corners and attentive service, as well as its beautiful gardens, chapel, swimming pool and intimate wellness area.
+The property contains seven rooms in the main house and a further ten in purpose-built cottages scattered around the grounds.
+Each have been restored over a lengthy three-year restoration process, which now boasts an array of art and antiques, literary heritage, cosy corners and attentive service, as well as its beautiful gardens, chapel, swimming pool and intimate wellness area.

 Speak to someone